Morningstar Logo

 Best.
 Workshop.
 Ever.

-After running an effective priority- and roadmap-combining workshop for two DocuSign teams in Europe earlier in the year, word got around, and I was asked to do another workshop for our PLG team.
+About 3 months after running an effective priority- and roadmap-combining workshop for two European teams, word got around, and I was asked to do another workshop for our Growth team.

-At first it sounded pretty rote and normal: a workshop about same-paginess and priority setting, with roadmap items emerging, but then...
-I learned there would be over 100 people, it would be in person, and the goals were highly ambitious for a DocuSign get-together.
+At first it sounded rote and normal: a workshop about alignment and priority setting, with roadmap items emerging, but then...
+I learned there would be over 100 people, it would be in person, and the goals were ambitious for a DocuSign get-together.

 What I did

-After learning that, I thought, I’m gonna need a bigger boat.
-So I got to work:
+So… I’m gonna need a bigger boat.
+I got to work on:

-Designing eight hours of in-person ideation workshops spanning 2 days for about 170 employees across all major functions — marketing, design, content, engineering, growth, and their leadership
+• Designing eight hours of in-person ideation workshops spanning 2 days for 170 employees across all major functions — marketing, design, content, engineering, growth, and their leadership

-Recruiting and prepping nine facilitators and a photographer from my team and other teams to facilitate 30-person breakouts
+• Recruiting and prepping nine facilitators and a photographer to facilitate 30-person breakouts

-Supporting the selection and organization of a venue that would hold all of these people, work for the activities I designed, and purchase all the supplies (have you ever bought 200 Sharpies at once?
-It’s a comical amount of Sharpies.)
+• Supporting the selection and organization of a venue that would hold all of these people, work for the activities I designed, and purchase all the supplies (have you ever bought and transported 200 Sharpies at once?)

 How’d It Go?

-The space was extremely beige.
-The people started out ambivalent, not knowing what to expect.
-Pretty soon, though, we were shoulder deep in (compostable) Post-its, making new connections, and building partnerships that wouldn’t have otherwise existed.
+The space was extremely… hotel beige.
+People started out ambivalent, not knowing what to expect.
+Pretty soon they were shoulder deep in (compostable) Post-its, making new connections, and building partnerships that wouldn’t have otherwise existed.

 All the activities we did over two days.